muut/riotjs-admin/doc/modular.md

 ## 2. Vanilla JavaScript and jQuery
 Riot uses vanilla JavaScript to structure the code and jQuery to build the user interaction.
 You'll master classic design patterns and elementary JavaScript instead of framework specific idioms.
 Frameworks come and go but universal programming skills are forever.

-## 3. Focus on modular design
+## 3. Modular code
 The purpose of Riot is to build modular applications that are easy to manage and extend by multiple developers.
 Your application will be "loosely coupled".
 Riot.js is all about modularity and the documentation centers solely on this purpose.

+## 4. API oriented
+The "frameworkless" nature of Riot forces you to focus on designing the API instead of building things around a certain framework.
+Your precious business logic is pure JavaScript that runs on server too.

-## 4. Demo application
+## 5. Demo application
 Riot.js comes with an example application that goes beyond a Todo MVC.
 It's an administration panel that is easy to continue with.
 Something useful.
-It's well documented and shows the basics of modular programming.
+It's well documented and shows the basics of modular programming and API centered design.

 This documentation is split into two parts: 1) outlining the core concepts in modular single page applications and 2) code samples.
 After those you can peek the source code of the [demo application](https://github.com/moot/riotjs-admin) to get full understanding of modular Riot applications.